koriaf/parks-bce-integration-bookable-things/design.rst

    i.e. the School (or teacher).

 Booking
-   An apointment to use the Bookable Thing.
+   An appointment to use the Bookable Thing.
    Made by an Agent
    on behalf of a Customer.